 The City-owned and operated Tourist Park is located approximately 1/2 mile north of Wright Street on Sugar Loaf Avenue on the north edge of the City [View Map].
-Fronting the Dead River, the nicely wooded 40 acre park provides visitors with a clean, pleasant and convenient place to camp in the immediate Marquette area.
+Fronting the Dead River, the nicely wooded 40-acre park provides visitors with a clean, pleasant and convenient place to camp in the immediate Marquette area.
 There are approximately 20 acres of campground space with 110 camping sites.
-One hundred sites provide electrical hookups to accommodate RVs and trailers with the remainder being designed for primitive style tenting.
+One hundred sites provide electrical hookups to accommodate RVs and trailers with the remainder sites designed for primitive style tenting.
 Each camping site has a picnic table and barbecue pits are available throughout the campground.
 There are 38 sites with water and sewer service.
 Campground facilities also include hot showers, restrooms/flush toilets, sanitary dump stations and paved roads.
-The campground has a small playground, grills, grassy open space, hiking trails, drinking fountains, and three large picnic areas.
-It is one mile from Lake Superior beaches, next to the City bike path, as well as near the Noquemanon Trail Network--miles of unpaved access to hikers, mountain bikers and runners.
+The campground has a small playground, grills, grassy open space, hiking trails, bike pump track, drinking fountains, and three large picnic areas.
+It is one mile from Lake Superior beaches, next to the City multi-use bike path, as well as near the Noquemanon Trail Network--miles of unpaved access to hikers, mountain bikers and runners.
 Tourist Park is the site of the annual Hiawatha Traditional Music Festival.

 City Facilities & Grounds